Aqsarehman230489/Restaurant-Website-Project/README.md

 1. Clone the repository:
 2. Past the htdoc_files in xamp htdoc folder
-3. Import the sql file to MYsql(phpmyadmin)
+3. Import the sql file to MYSQL(phpmyadmin)